 Procedures for Anyone in Contact with Someone who is Positive for COVID-19

 All students and employees should isolate at home and contact their doctor for medical guidance, if they have had close contact with a person with COVID-19.
-CDC currently defines https://www.cdc.gov/coronavirus/2019-ncov/php/principles-contact-tracing.html “close contact” as “someone who was within six feet of an infected person for at least 15 minutes starting from 48 hours before illness onset until the time the patient is isolated.”
+CDC currently defines https://www.cdc.gov/coronavirus/2019-ncov/php/principles-contact-tracing.html “close contact” as “someone who was within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to test specimen collection) until the time the patient is isolated.”

 Procedures for Anyone Experiencing COVID-19 Symptoms at School